 The Books and the Blueprint

-Emerging from the visions of thousands of people across the country, three books will be released during the course of this project.
+Emerging from the visions of thousands of people across the country, two books were released during the course of this project.

 The first, Arts and America: Arts, Culture, and the Future of America’s Communities, includes the ten commissioned Monographs on non-arts sectors, as well as an opening essay from Americans for the Arts Vice President of Local Arts Advancement Clay Lord and a robust set of resources for learning more about engaging in work with other sectors.